 THREATS: With estimates indicating that there are fewer than 400 individuals remaining, the North Atlantic right whale is very vulnerable to a variety of manmade threats.
 The greatest known causes of North Atlantic right whale mortality are collisions with ships and entanglement in commercial fishing gear.
 The whales also face threats from habitat degradation, industrial pollution, climate change, and military activities in the form of noise pollution and underwater explosions.

 POPULATION TREND: Like the North Pacific right whale, the North Atlantic right whale was once subject to such intensive commercial hunting that its population was severely depleted by the late 1600s.
-With fewer than 400 individuals now remaining, it is estimated that the North Atlantic right whale will be extinct within three to four generations without serious intervention.
+With only about 400 individuals remaining, with fewer than 250 adults, it is estimated that the North Atlantic right whale will be extinct within three to four generations without serious intervention.
 Sadly, the eastern North Atlantic population is believed to be functionally extinct.
 Every individual counts in this population, and saving just two more female right whales per year could make the difference between extinction and recovery.